TL;DR

 When you apply for cover, the insurer will ask a series of questions about your health, lifestyle, occupation, and family medical history.
 This process is called underwriting.
 It is absolutely vital that you answer every question completely and truthfully.
 Withholding information (non-disclosure), even if it seems minor, could give the insurer grounds to cancel your policy or decline a future claim.

-Premium Types: Guaranteed vs. Reviewable
+Premium Types: subject to terms vs. Reviewable

-- Guaranteed Premiums: The cost is fixed for the entire policy term.
+- guaranteed premiums: The cost is fixed for the entire policy term.
 While they may seem slightly more expensive at the outset, they provide long-term certainty and are easier to budget for.
 For long-term policies, they often work out cheaper over time.

 - Reviewable Premiums: These premiums start at a lower price but are reviewed by the insurer every few years (e.g., five years).
 They can be increased based on the insurer's general claims experience or as you move into a new age bracket.
 They offer initial affordability but carry the risk of becoming much more expensive in the future.